 Another solo travel company based in Australia is Twos a Crowd.
 Some UK based companies that specialize in solo travel groups are:

-Companies that specialise in Adventure
+5. Companies that specialise in Adventure

 They also run some group holidays which could be good for the more adventurous solo traveler eg Everest base camp

-Another one on my list is Another World Adventures.
-The site curate adventures from different providers.
+Heading to Australia there are Adventurous Women and Another World Adventures.
+Another World Adventures curates adventures from different providers.
 It is a very comprehensive site with loads of options that sound great.

 Even cruise ships have gotten on board with the growth in solo travel.
 Norwegian Cruise Line is the brand most commonly mentioned for having actually built single cabins and apparently there is a dedicated area for solo travelers.

 Encounter Travel also has loads of information on solo cruise options.
-They even have a “cabin mates wanted” section where you can potentially find another same-sex solo traveller with whom you can share a cabin.
+They even have a “cabin mates wanted” section where you can potentially find another same-sex solo traveler with whom you can share a cabin.

-Charity Based Solo Travel Companies
+7. Charity Based Solo Travel Companies

-There are a few organisations that run group tours that have some type of activity/challenge that supports a charity.
+There are a few organisations that run group tours that have some activity/challenge that supports a charity.
 These can be a great way to find others to travel with and the shared sense of purpose can surely add to the group bond.

-Passion-based Solo Travel Tours
+8. Passion-based Solo Travel Tours

 Frui has some fantastic looking passion-based trips – from photography (a great one for solo travel) to painting to food in some lovely locations.
 I did a day class with them once in London in photography and they were great.

 The Red Sea in Egypt appears to be a very popular solo travel spot – most likely driven by the amount of activity that can be done in the water.
-A friend stayed at the Alaska Camp and loved it.
+There are also numerous diving and/or underwater photography courses in the area.

 Skyros is a very famous spot in Greece for activity/passion-based trips.
-They used to have a bit of a self-help bent but now they are very focused on passions like painting, singing, yoga, and learning and loads more.
+They used to have a bit of a self-help bent but now they are very focused on passions like painting, singing, yoga, and learning.

-Something Different for Single Travel Groups
+9. Something Different for Single Travel Groups